A New Subjectivity: Figurative Painting after 2000

 FL3TCH3R Exhibit: Social and Politically Engaged Art

-Pratt Manhattan Gallery presents A New Subjectivity: Figurative Painting after 2000, an exhibition composed entirely of paintings by women that attempts to categorize Expressionism in new terms.
-The featured artists include Gina Beavers, Katherine Bernhardt, Katherine Bradford, Jackie Gendel, Liz Markus, and Rose Wylie.
+“This exhibition, composed entirely of paintings by women, attempts to categorize Expressionism in new terms,” says exhibition curator Jason Stopa.
+The exhibition, from Pratt Manhattan Gallery in New York, features female artists Gina Beavers, Katherine Bernhardt, Katherine Bradford, Jackie Gendel, Liz Markus and Rose Wylie.

 Art from the Heart